C-F-4/Dictionary/README.md

 # TTS based Dictionary
-A Desktop Dictionary Application created using Java Programming Language with GUI Support
+An Open-Source Desktop Dictionary Application created using Java Programming Language with GUI Support

 ### Platform Support:
 Should work on All Desktops (Windows & Linux).
 GUI may differ.